How Many UCAS Points Is an A Level Worth?

 Do all universities use UCAS points?

-Can I combine different qualifications to make up my points?
+Can I combine different qualifications?

-Where can I check my UCAS points total?
+Where can I check my UCAS points?